postmannen/steward/README.md

 ## TODO

-- FIX so it can handle multiple slices of input for msg.pipe

-- Make a scraper that first send an EventACK, and the content of the scraping is returned by a node as a new EventACK back the where the initial event originated.

 - Implement a log scraper method in `tail -f` style ?

 - Implement a web scraper method ?